eedge-gmu/dissertation2/README.md

+# EVALUATING THE IMPACT OF HONEYNETS ON MALICIOUS ACTIVITY IN HOME NETWORK ENVIRONMENTS
-# The datasets consist of 12 columns (in parentheses):
+## The datasets consist of 12 columns (in parentheses):

 - timestamp (ts)
 - source IP address (id.orig_h)